jnozzi/cocoadev.com/SiteContent/General/OddViewBehavior.markdown

 ----

 Whoa.
 That's pretty wild.
 Almost like the backing store is using the wrong stuff, or picking up things from the screen.
-Is the view in question anything special, like an [[OpenGL]] view or something quicktime related?
+Is the view in question anything special, like an General/OpenGL view or something quicktime related?

 ----
-Plain old [[NSView]], drawn using [[NSBeizerPath]].
+Plain old General/NSView, drawn using General/NSBeizerPath.
 (Looking back, I should have been a bit more descriptive in my original post.)

 ++Shad